praetoria/mittn/docs/README_tlschecker.md

 Environment requirements
 ========================

-- The test driver is Behave.
-Behave runs BDD test cases described in Gherkin, a BDD language.
-Changes to your tests would be likely to be made to the Gherkin files that have a .feature suffix.
-Behave can emit JUnit XML test result documents.
-This is likely to be your preferred route of getting the test results into Jenkins.
+- The tests are written in Python by using functions imported from Mittn.
+Any printing or outputting of results has to be done by you in the script using the results provided by the MittnTlsChecker plugin.

-- Set up Mittn/features/environment.py using the supplied environment.py.template.
-This should contain a link to the sslyze executable.
+- Set up your configuration either using the example mittn.conf in github as a template or by setting the options directly in the test script.

-- You have two ways of defining the target of the scan; you can either populate environment variables with the hostname and port number, and set those in the feature file (by default: TLSCHECK_HOST and TLSCHECK_PORT), or you can hardcode these in the feature file.
+- The target host and port has to be specified in the test script.
+  For assistance on the configuration or options please see the example files in the repository.

 Setting up the test case
 ========================

 The important files that apply to tlschecker tests are:

-  1. The test steps, tlschecker.feature as an example.
-The tests should be rather self-explanatory.
-See below for more details.

-  2. The actual test steps are in Mittn/mittn/tlschecker.
-There should not be a need to alter anything in this directory.
+  1. The tlschecker example test script is located in mittn/examples/ You can use it as a template or to just see how the Mittn suite is used.

-  3. General test configuration items in Mittn/features/environment.py.
+  2. General test configuration items in mittn/examples/mittn.conf; default values for the options are commented out.

 The tests use an optimisation where the potentially slow scanning activity is done only once, the result is stored, and subsequent tests